FuelLabs/fuel-token-overview/docs/src/index.md

 Users can actively participate in securing the network by delegating their FUEL to sequencer proposers in exchange for a share of staking rewards.

-Learn more about the Fuel Sequencer or see the [Fuel Genesis announcement](https://fuel.mirror.xyz/T6A4x8ReVu5ucAdwXXhrJawN9n4op7de4y7xW9MJ8ew) to learn more about FUEL’s utility and distribution.
+Learn more about the Fuel Sequencer or see the [Fuel Genesis announcement](https://fuel.mirror.xyz/T6A4x8ReVu5ucAdwXXhrJawN9n4op7de4y7xW9MJ8ew) to learn more about the FUEL token's utility and distribution.

 ## FUEL Overview